Feb 9, 2016

-An important aspect of the training stage is to determine if the reps have absorbed the knowledge.
-While I’ll go through assessment and certification when I cover the “Assess” stage, it’s worth talking about the “test-to-teach” approach that I have been practicing for the last four years.
+An important aspect of training is to determine if the reps absorbed the knowledge.
+While I’ll go through assessment and certification when I cover the “Assess” stage, it’s worth talking about the “test-to-teach” approach I have practiced for the last four years.
 It’s an integral part of the Train stage.

 The tests are small so there’s also a greater chance of the rep completing it, in fact, Mindtickle data shows that 88% of learners complete test-to-teach modules.